Tariqfard/ShutdownScheduler/README.md

-# ShutdownScheduler
+# Shutdown Scheduler

-Shutdown Scheduler is a Python application that lets you schedule your computer to shut down or enter sleep mode after a specified time.
+A simple Python app to schedule shutdowns or sleep mode for your computer.

+## Features
+- Input time in minutes for shutdown or sleep.
+- Choose between Shutdown or Sleep mode.
+- Cancel ongoing timers.
+- Modern dark-themed UI.

+## How to Run
+1. Clone this repository: